EthanThatOneKid/neo-cli/README.md

 The `log` keyword allows for descriptions to be made as the script is running.
 It is recommended to use this keyword for debugging.
 By default, `arg1` will be a generic log.

-#### `login` ❌
-* usage: `login arg1, arg2`
-* [*](#required) `arg1` is the represents the account's username.
-* [*](#required) `arg2` is the represents the account's password.

-The `login` keyword logs the current webpage instance in to Neopets.
-It is recommended that the global variables [NEO_USERNAME and NEO_PASSWORD](#secret_username-and-secret_password) are used in place of `arg1` and `arg2` respectively if possible.

 #### `neo`
 * usage: `neo arg1`
 * `arg1` can represent one of two things.
-If it is the relative path to a directory, it will loop through each file with the `.neo` extention.
-If it is a relative path to a file with the `.neo` extention, it will execute the instructions within that file.
+If it is the relative path to a directory, it will loop through each file with the `.neo` extension.
+If it is a relative path to a file with the `.neo` extension, it will execute the instructions within that file.

 The `neo` keyword is this language's object orientation solution.
-It allows for smaller modules/abstractions to be defined in organized files for better readabilty/design.
+It allows for smaller modules/abstractions to be defined in organized files for better readability/design.

 #### `pause`
 * usage: `pause arg1`